 e.
 Day: Any part of a day.

 f.
 Note: Rates for these timeframes factor in all school breaks (Christmas, semestral, Easter, long weekends, personal options, etc.), for which no discounts are given when the Priest is away, since the rooms concerned remain reserved during those periods.

-3. Payments may be made to the Procurator, or in his absence, to the Rector.
+3. Payments may be made to the Economus, or in his absence, to the Rector.
 Rates and modes of payment:

 a.
-All payments are made in Euro.
-Those with US Dollars or other currencies are to kindly exchange them first to Euros elsewhere (not with the Collegio Procurator).
+All payments are best made in Euro.
+Those with US Dollars or other currencies are encouraged to kindly exchange them first to Euros elsewhere (not with the Collegio Procurator).

 c.
 Collegio Priests pay the following rates (note: the Philippine Bishops commit themselves to subsidize the Collegio, hence, non-Filipinos are asked a corresponding additional contribution):

 v.
 One day: €40 with complimentary breakfast, lunch and dinner.
 They should kindly inform the Procurator or the Rector one day before if they intend to eat lunch and/or dinner at the Collegio.
 (Note: the daily recommended donation for non-Collegio priests is €50.)

 4. The board and lodging fees cover your room (not the corridors outside your rooms) and meals, from October to June (9 months).
 Room transfers are not allowed, except for special reasons to be determined by the Administrators.

 5. The phones in our rooms can receive calls passed from the Portineria.
 They also function as intercoms by directly dialing the corresponding room number you wish to reach.